Lundy- a digital detox

 Places to read

 Reading on Lundy is shaped by the weather.
 On wet or windy days, there’s nothing better than settling indoors.
 You can cozy up with a book and a mug of tea while watching the weather through the window.
+Castle Cottage has got to be the top accommodation for this).
 On calmer and sunnier days its great to head outside and get a dose of vitamin C whilst you read.
 You can finding shelter behind dry stone walls, in the lee of the castle or under rocks on cliff edges.
-Some of my favourite places are down by the jetty in the morning sun.
-The battery at Sunset, Benjamin’s chair on a Northerly wind.
-Quarry beach on a Westerly wind.
-On the flat plateau, just North of Devils Lime kiln.
-Or, in Millcombe Valley with its sheltered benches.
-My Top Tip: Bring a flask and a seat pad along with your books.
+There are quite a few benches scattered around the village, you can retreat with a book.

 No commercial distractions